 Garry and I flew into Cairo on November 27.
-We'd literally flown directly from South America to Egypt, stopping briefly in Madrid and Barcelona to change aircraft.
+We'd literally flown directly from South America to Egypt, stopping briefly in Spain to change aircraft.
 It was a long and arduous flight - even in business class.
-Our arrival kicked off with a minor disaster when our bags didn't accompany us from Argentina.
-I suspect that an incredibly tight and rather confusing transfer we made in Madrid didn't serve us well.
+Our arrival began with a minor disaster as our bags hadn't followed us from Argentina.
+I suspect that an incredibly tight and confusing transfer in Madrid didn't serve us well.

 Shona was simply delightful.
 As a lively, independent, intelligent, outdoor-oriented Yorkshire woman, she did a magnificent job bringing the Middle East to life.
 She had a cheeky side that made the occasional dull moment quickly pass, and regularly went beyond the call of duty, genuinely caring for the needs of others on the tour.
 She even came to see us in London a few months after we arrived in the UK.